Author: Dr. David Hone

 Part 2: Morphology (Chapters: “Skull,” “Body,” “Limbs,” “Outside,” “Physiology,” “Changes”)

-As you might expect, there are many anatomical diagrams in this section, but returning occasionally to the primer will be helpful when reading the text.
+As you might expect, there are many anatomical diagrams in this section of The Tyrannosaur Chronicles: The Biology of the Tyrant Dinosaurs, but returning occasionally to the primer will be helpful when reading the text.
 What I did not expect, but was pleased to find, is how well specific information—such as the digestive tract of Scipionyx, a fossil of which resides in the Natural History Museum in Milan, Italy—is woven into the text without going into excessive detail.
 Yes, the tiny arms are discussed in the “Limbs” chapter, but perhaps readers will be more interested in the feathered tyrannosaurs discussed in “Outside.”
 The “Changes” chapter has a particularly well done illustration of skulls from different tyrannosaurs, helping to visualize their development over time.

 Part 3: Ecology (Chapters: “Reproduction and Growth,” “Prey,” “Competitors,” “Obtaining Food,” “Behaviour and Ecology”)